-Angus Walker is a 23- year old camera assistant/researcher from Herefordshire who studied biology at the University of Bristol, specialising in fields such as mammalian behaviour and human-wildlife interactions.
-During the summer breaks of university, Angus has been working to improve his skill-set in documentary filmmaking.
+I am a 23- year old camera assistant/researcher from Herefordshire who studied biology at the University of Bristol, specialising in fields such as mammalian behaviour and human-wildlife interactions.
+During the summer breaks at University, I have been working to improve his skill-set in documentary filmmaking.

-At 19 years of age, Angus documented his journey as he walked across the width of the Indian Subcontinent.
+At 19 years of age I documented a journey as he walked across the width of the Indian Subcontinent.
 He presented this geographical journey as part of the IBG lecture series at the Royal Geographic society.

-Angus collaborated with the brands Sigma Imaging and Voltaic Systems to fund his filmmaking ventures.
-In late 2017, Angus spent 3 months in the remote regions of the Southern Carpathians of Romania producing a short film on European bison for WWF.
-The footage Angus shot is now appearing on a new blue-chip series produced by Off The Fence Productions.
-In 2018, he joined a National Geographic funded expedition to investigate the livelihoods of rangers living on transboundary conservation sites throughout Eurasia.
-Angus joined the Eastern European leg of the trip, and he was part of the media team with a goal to produce a documentary about the findings.
+In late 2017, I spent 3 months in the remote regions of the Southern Carpathians of Romania producing a short film on European bison for WWF.
+The footage I shot is now appearing on a new blue-chip series produced by Off The Fence Productions.
+In 2018, I joined a National Geographic funded expedition to investigate the livelihoods of rangers living on transboundary conservation sites throughout Eurasia.

 CV is available upon request.